SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 > > > > sat 13th august

 - add cursor: 'pointer' to clickable area of recipe cards ✅
-- change description on homepage to: Instructions / Method
+- change description on recipepage to: Instructions / Method ✅